olofholmberg/master-thesis-implementation/README.md

 ## Running the ovs-testcontroller

-In the guest in seL4 run:
+In the guest VM in seL4 run:

 ```
 ovs-testcontroller ptcp: